vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/common/01-how-to-install-jenkins.md

 # How to install Jenkins

-### Approach 1: Installing Jenkins as a service in Centos7/Redhat/OracleLinux
+### Approach 1: Installing Jenkins as a service in Linux machine

+#### For Centos7/Redhat/OracleLinux operating system
 Go to Jenkins official download page [Jenkins official download page](https://www.jenkins.io/doc/book/installing/)

 Click on Linux